luisdnsantos/awesome-computer-graphics/README.md

 ### Libraries
-* [OpenGL](https://www.opengl.org/), one of the most, if not the most popular graphics api.
+* [OpenGL](https://www.opengl.org/), one of the most, if not the most popular graphics API.

 ### Courses
 * [Computer Graphics - San Diego](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-3), by Ravi Ramamoorthi, this course focus on learning the necessary math to program a offline ray tracer.